 Axis: Bold As Love (MCA ’67,’97) Rating: A+

 After opening up a whole new world of possibilities and forever expanding the language of the electric guitar, the Jimi Hendrix Experience went on a disastrous tour opening for The Monkees (the most famous mismatched touring coupling ever?), whose teenybopper audience were none too appreciative.
 After that quickly rectified debacle came the band's quickly recorded follow-up, Axis: Bold As Love, one of the quintessential "stoner" albums that was perhaps less obviously great.
 But great it still is, and I actually listen to this album more since unlike Are You Experienced? it's not burdened by overexposure, and since I'd argue that it's the band's most cohesive overall album.
 No, on the whole it doesn't have as many signature songs as the two Experience albums that tend to overshadow it (more about Electric Ladyland next), but this is the album where I'm most apt to just press play and listen to the whole thing in one sitting, and the one that I feel really adds up to more than the sum of its still-impressive individual parts.
 On the whole, the songs are more concise, less blues-based, lighter, poppier, and more psychedelic as Hendrix and company unleashed a kaleidoscopic tapestry of otherworldly sounds that can still enthrall and beguile decades later.
 There is still a heavy r&b influence on certain songs, and the mystical hippy dippy lyrics can sound dated, but on the whole this was a very forward looking album that saw Hendrix break considerable new ground, again with help from Chandler and Kramer who along with an increasingly involved Hendrix were using the studio almost as another instrument.
 Certainly "EXP," the brief comedy sketch turned space rocker that opens up the album, was revolutionary at the time in the way that they used effects to move sounds around in your head by changing the speaker output.
 After that head trip comes "Up From The Skies," with its swinging jazz rhythm (and Jimi is seriously overlooked as a great rhythm guitarist) and softly sung vocals; two tracks later "Wait Until Tomorrow" is another great rhythm guitar showcase, plus I like its catchy, cute falsetto vocals.
 In between those two songs is "Spanish Castle Magic," an apocalyptic heavy number that's more reminiscent of the previous album.
 Other highlights include the transcendent if too-short ballad “Little Wing,” easily the album's most famous song and a strong contender for Jimi’s best song ever, and "If 6 Was 9," by far the album's longest song (5:32) and a powerfully bluesy hard rocker on which Jimi waves his freak flag high (with apologies to David Crosby).
 Also of note are the song's chillingly fatalistic lyrics, which foretell of his future demise, and its expansive jam section where Mitchell and Redding really shine and Jimi’s guitar sounds like a bird screaming.
 More modestly wonderful is the gently soulful and poetic "Castles Made Of Sand" and the gorgeous yet rocking "One Rainy Wish," with more genius guitar soloing from Jimi.
-Last but not least, "Bold As Love" is a melodic ballad on which the Experience jam out to the end, thereby providing a fabulous finale.
+Last but not least, "Bold As Love" is a melodic but intense semi-ballad on which the Experience jam out to the end, thereby providing a fabulous finale (heck, this may very well be my favorite extended outro guitar solo of all-time).
 Granted, not every song here is first rate, but I at least like all of them, from the straightforward r&b-influenced rocker "Ain't No Telling" and onto the poppy (and also r&b-based) yet still quite experimental "You Got Me Floatin'" and even Redding's "She's So Fine," which at least adds variety, while "Little Miss Lover" is a funky wah-wah infused rocker that's also easily recommended.
 But again, this is an album that's meant to be listened to as a whole, preferably with headphones on, as Jimi's more fluid and melodic guitar tones are no less mind blowing than his previous distortion fests, and if anything his more focused playing lets you better hear how great his bandmates were.
 Indeed, though Hendrix’s restless search for new sounds (and the stellar engineering that crystallizes his otherworldly innovations) is continually exhilarating, and his underrated songwriting is continually rewarding, ultimately it is the often-spectacular ensemble playing of a great band that makes Axis: Bold As Love consistently rise to a quiet majesty, again and again.

 Electric Ladyland (MCA ’68, ’97) Rating: A+